mharen/mharen.github.io/blog/2011/2011-08-birth-story-thing-3.md

 ![2011-08-17%252520at%25252011-33-24%25255B5%25255D.jpg](2011-08-17%252520at%25252011-33-24%25255B5%25255D.jpg)

 Midwife does the baby exam on the bed right in front of us and walks us through each detail as she adoringly checks it.
 All are invited to observe.
 She examines the the placenta and involves the curious kiddos as much as they are comfortable with.
 Midwife asks of our plans for the placenta and refuses to chuckle at my quizzical expression.
-Wife decides to freeze it “for now”<sup><a href="#note-6" name="note-6-source">[6]</a></sup>.
+Wife decides to freeze it “for now”<sup>[[6]](#note-6" name="note-6-source)</sup>.

 ![2011-08-17%252520at%25252012-04-22%25255B4%25255D.jpg](2011-08-17%252520at%25252012-04-22%25255B4%25255D.jpg)